RdR1024/prolog2gpt/README.md

 # Repository structure
 This repository has the following structure:

 - `docs`     contains literature and additional documentation.
 A special subdirectory called `wiki` contains the source files for the separate github wiki repository (`github.com:RdR1024/prolog2gpt.wiki.git`).
 Note: I haven't populated this yet.
 - `rel` 	    contains the periodic releases of the library.
 Users should use this directory to download stable copies of library.
 - `src`	    contains the source code.
+  - `prolog` contains the prolog source code
 - `archive`  old material that we keep for reference
-   - `test`     testing files for the prototype
+- `test`     testing files for the source code

 # Documentation